Personal Online Security Tips

 Email – We strongly recommend that you do not include sensitive or personal information through regular email channels.
 This includes Social Security numbers, account numbers and credit card numbers.
 This also includes forms or applications with sensitive information.
 Unsecured email can be intercepted by malicious parties.
 If you need to give us this information, please call us at (800) 877-3728.

 In order to maintain data security in an internet environment, online banking requires the use of a browser with 128-bit encryption technology.
-Our website and mobile website work best with Internet Explorer 9 or higher, Safari 5.1.7 or higher, Google Chrome 40 or higher and Firefox 34 or higher.
+Our website works best with Internet Explorer 9 or higher, Safari 5.1.7 or higher, Google Chrome 40 or higher and Firefox 34 or higher.
 128-bit encryption must be enabled on these browsers.

 For additional data security, if a user takes no action in online banking for 10 minutes, the user will automatically be logged off and asked to sign back in.